-- The Definition of Intervener Services and Interveners in Educational Settings Technical Report.
+- The Intervener Services and Interveners in Educational Settings Technical Report.
 Explains what interveners do in school and what training they should receive.
+Updated in 2019.

 - National Center on Deaf-Blindness Library.
-Provides tools and resources for educators, interveners, and others working with DeafBlind students.
+Provides tools and resources for educators, interveners, and others.

 - Intervener Services Recommendations.
 This web site provides recommendations on how to improve intervener services for DeafBlind students.
 It also provides recommendations for training interveners, helping families make decisions about interveners, and changing policy to support interveners.